datalad-handbook/book/docs/beyond_basics/101-181-metalad.rst

 	But there are also some internal checks that might be surprising.
 	If you want to add the metadata above to your own dataset, you should make sure to adjust the ``dataset_id`` to the ID of your own dataset, found via the command ``datalad configuration get datalad.dataset.id`` - otherwise you'll see an error [#f4]_, and likewise the ``dataset_version``.
 	And in case you'd supply the ``extraction_time`` as "this morning at 8AM" instead of a time stamp, the command will be unhappy as well.
-	In case an error occurs, make sure to read the error message, and turn the the commands' ``--help`` for insights about requirements you might have missed.
+	In case an error occurs, make sure to read the error message, and turn the commands' ``--help`` for insights about requirements you might have missed.

 After the metadata has been added, you can view it via the command :dlcmd:`meta-dump`.
 The simplest form of this command is ``meta-dump -r``, which will show all metadata that is stored in the dataset in the current directory.